 National Register of Historic Places in Josephine County

-A plaque by the main door reads in part:
+A marker by the main door reads:

 Wolf Creek Tavern